dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Is it because prior did not complete, or is it because the current request did not complete ?
 Suspect diffing on server side did not check against prior correctly, and failed to send down a hamt cid somehow, since channel cannot be uncrushed after diffing, but only sometimes, as tho a race condition occurs and then because something got dropped once, it can never catch up.

+The channel for the Customers collection cannot be uncrushed as it appears incomplete - how to know where the missing CID is ?

+Could a lifted interpulse fail to be written to disk, and so cannot be recovered to stream down ?

 ## Problem
 Cannot recreate the sync in a test run, so cannot tune performance effectively.